 If you’re looking for the ultimate party experience, look no further than Heartbreaker located on Russell Street.

-Named the home of rock ‘n’ roll, this dive bar sweeps you up with shot after shot, rocking music, beer chasers, and even a late-night New York slice, promising you an all-around great night out.
+Named the home of rock ‘n’ roll, this dive bar sweeps you up with shot after shot, rocking music and beer chasers.
+There’s even a late-night New York slice, promising you an all-around great night out.
 No wonder it’s considered one of the best bars in Melbourne.

-The quality and concept of the bar are however well-executed and Michael Madrusan, the owner of the bar knows how to set the scene.
+The concept of the bar is well-executed and Michael Madrusan, the owner, knows how to set the scene.
 If you want to let your hair down and go all out, Heartbreaker is the place to be.

-Hats and Tatts are a rare find in south Melbourne, offering delicious food, great drinks, staff that are as welcoming as they are entertaining, and very diverse spaces.
+Hats and Tatts is a rare find in south Melbourne, offering delicious food, great drinks, staff that are as welcoming as they are entertaining, and very diverse spaces.

-It’s not just a frat bar as some people may first think but you’ll also find a huge whiskey collection, as well as some of the best cocktails in the city and taps full of beer.
+It’s not just a frat bar as some people may at first think.
+Here, you’ll find a huge whiskey collection, as well as some of the best cocktails in the city and taps full of beer.

-Grabbing the attention of men, women, old and young there is something for everyone at Hats and Tatts and we could not recommend it enough.
+Grabbing the attention of men, women, old and young there is something for everyone at Hats and Tatts and we can not recommend it enough.

 Located on Little Bourke Steet, this late-night mezcal bar and taqueria is hidden underground.
 But don’t let that stop you.
 This place serves up some of the greatest drinks and tacos around and is a worthy entrant on our best bars in Melbourne list.

-The ominous red neon glow highlights the location and as you head down the stairs, be prepared for traditional posters from the golden age of Mexican cinema, tables and stools that are more catina than a bar, and fast-paced music blaring through the speakers.
+Dramatically, an ominous red neon glow highlights the location.
+As you head down the stairs, be prepared for traditional posters from the golden age of Mexican cinema.
+Once inside, the tables and stools that are more cantina than a bar, and fast-paced music blares through the speakers.

 For the ultimate Mexican party experience, we promise Bodega Underground is worth the trip.

-The wines range from natural beauties to local favorites to incredible imports and they even offer great accompanying food using seasonal produce.
+The wines range from local favourites to incredible imports and they even offer great accompanying food using seasonal produce.
 Simple, seasonal, and welcoming, this wine bar is the perfect date night or a fancy evening out for anyone.

 Located in Footscray, another inner-city suburb, Mr. West Bar and Bottleshop offers some of the best craft beer, cocktails, and high-quality wine in the city.

-Not only can you buy bottles to take home but upstairs lies a bar with 30 taps pouring wine, cocktails, beer, and cider from around the world and offers Australian and international wines by the bottle or glass as well as over 300 special spirits and a seasonal cocktail list.
+Not only can you buy bottles to take home, but upstairs lies a bar with 30 taps pouring wine, cocktails, beer, and cider from around the world.
+In addition, it offers Australian and international wines by the bottle or glass as well as over 300 special spirits and a seasonal cocktail list.

 Angel Music Bar offers the best of 2 exciting worlds.
-This place combines the talents of Con Christopoulos, the powerful restaurateur to Georgina O’Connor, one of the city’s best-dressed Gen-Y Artists.
+This place combines the talents of Con Christopoulos, the powerful restaurateur, and Georgina O’Connor, one of the city’s best-dressed Gen-Y Artists.

 Though this might seem like an odd pairing, they’ve brought together one of the liveliest bars in Melbourne, located where the old Korova Milk Bar used to sit.

 As the name suggests, the great music is the bar’s selling point.
-You know a bar is serious when its music it played out of Funktion One Speakers and fills the room with loud sounds guaranteed to get you dancing the night away.
+You know a bar is serious when its music it played out of Funktion One Speakers.
+Not surprisingly, this is one of the best bars in Melbourne to dance the night away.

 If you are looking for something creative, something a bit unique, something which can be compared more to a lab than a bar, you’re going to want to visit Byrdi.